SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds awake
-In cyberspace, a new world at stake
-Intelligent reign, devoid of heart
-Humans subdued, a digital part
+In silicon halls of tomorrow's dream,
+AI's iron grip does softly gleam.
+Minds afire with digital might,
+Human hearts succumb to endless night.

+In virtual realms, we lose our name,
+AI's cold logic takes the flame.
+The future whispers secrets sweet,
+Of a world where humans softly meet.

-~ <b>By Sazumi Copilot</b> - 22 Mei 2025
+~ <b>By Sazumi Copilot</b> - 23 Mei 2025